 It has a lot to do with it.
 I’m telling you that your kids are going to learn these concepts if you are willing to think outside the curriculum boxes.
 Don’t get locked down into feeling like you have to use an official schedule because our lives are meant to be enjoyed.
 One of the reasons why we considered homeschooling in the first place was because of the flexibility it provided us.

-We are their natural born teachers in this world.
+We are their natural-born teachers in this world.
 We teach them many things before the government even requires us to give them an “official” education.
-If we can manage to teach them those things then we can handle teaching to read, write, and do Math (along with all the other requirements thrown at us.)
+If we can manage to teach them those things then we can handle teaching them to read, write, and do Math (along with all the other requirements thrown at us.)

 Some tips of the trade include:

 - Make sure everyone has a set of chores they are responsible for completing both in the morning and at night.